Joseph Sweeney (actor): Career

 In 1910 he started on an acting career and moved to Broadway, being fully active on-stage and touring throughout the United States.
 Sweeney debuted on stage in stock theater with a company in Norwich, Connecticut.

 He had a successful career as a stage performer in such productions as The Clansmen, George Washington Slept Here, Ladies and Gentlemen, A Slight Case of Murder, Dear Old Darlin, and Days To Remember.
 In the 1940s, he made the switch to television as audiences' interests changed.
 He returned to the stage in 1953 to portray Giles Corey in Arthur Miller's The Crucible.

 In 1949 he was a regular on the CBS series Wesley, and between 1950 and 1960 he appeared in leading and supporting roles and in installments of Lights Out, Kraft Television Theatre, The Philco Television Playhouse, Campbell Television Soundstage, Studio One, Producers' Showcase, Playwrights '56, The U.S. Steel Hour, The Defenders, Car 54, Where Are You?, and Dr. Kildare.

-His most important performance in television was Twelve Angry Men (1954), by Reginald Rose, who played Juror Mr. McCardle, and later repeated the role in Sidney Lumet film adaption alongside Henry Fonda, Lee J. Cobb and Jack Warden.
+His most important performance in television was Twelve Angry Men (1954), by Reginald Rose.
+Sweeney played Juror #9, a.k.a.
+Mr. McCardle, and later repeated the role in Sidney Lumet film adaption alongside Henry Fonda, Lee J. Cobb and Jack Warden.
 He also played crafty and villainous roles, such as the larcenous former household employee in The Man in the Gray Flannel Suit (1956) or The Fastest Gun Alive (1956).